SENSUIKAN!

 26 June 1943:

-Departs Paramushiro, on her seventh war patrol, with the I-175 to raid enemy communications S of Amchitka, Aleutians.
+Departs Paramushiro, on her seventh war patrol, with I-175 to raid enemy communications S of Amchitka, Aleutians.

 3 August 1943: